git-interview/interview-questions/backend/build-crawler/take-home.md

 1. Implement the webcrawler described above.
 Use the programming language and tools of your choice.

-2. Document any important design decisions and assumptions you made along the way, and their associated tradeoffs.
+2. Include any additional information that you think will help the reviewer understand your solution.
+For example: important design decisions, assumptions, or future improvements.

 ### Duration